 The vast majority of women improve within a few days of developing cystitis.
 However, if your symptoms still do not improve after you have been taking antibiotics then you may need an alternative antibiotic.
 Some germs (bacteria) causing cystitis can be resistant to some types of antibiotic.

 You should see a doctor if you have recurring bouts of cystitis, to discuss ways of preventing it.
-See separate leaflet called Recurrent Cystitis in Women for more details.
+Learn more about recurrent cystitis in women.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.